MartinRain/sinope-130/README.md

 climate.py, light.py, switch.py or sensor.py near line 132 to 136 (climate.py) depending on device type.
 Then restart HA
 and your device will be listed in entity list.

-If you get a stack trace related to a Neviweb130 component in your home assistant log, you can file an issue in this ![repository](https://github.com/claudegel/sinope-130/issues)
+If you get a stack trace related to a Sinope component in your home assistant log, you can file an issue in this ![repository](https://github.com/claudegel/sinope-130/issues)

 You can also post in one of those threads to get help:
 - https://community.home-assistant.io/t/sinope-line-voltage-thermostats/17157
 - https://community.home-assistant.io/t/adding-support-for-sinope-light-switch-and-dimmer/38835

-### Turning on Neviweb130 debug messages in `neviweb130_log.txt` file
+### Turning on Sinope debug messages in `sinope_log.txt` file

 To have a maximum of information to help you, please provide a snippet of your `home-assistant.log` file.
 I've added some debug log messages that could help diagnose the problem.